 Prohibited Donors Scheme

-From 2 October 2018, new laws in Queensland ban political donations from property developers and industry bodies which have property developers as the majority of their members.
-It is illegal to make or accept prohibited donations.
+Queensland law bans political donations from property developers and industry bodies which have property developers as the majority of their members.
+It is illegal to make or accept these prohibited donations.
 It is also against the law to solicit someone to make a donation on behalf of a prohibited donor.
-The laws are retrospective to 12 October 2017.

-The new laws are administered by the ECQ under the Prohibited Donors Scheme.
-If you're unsure about whether you can make political donations, you may apply to the ECQ for a determination.
+The ECQ administers the Prohibited Donors Scheme.
+If you are unsure about whether you can make political donations, you may apply to the ECQ for a determination.
 According to the State's electoral laws, the Electoral Commissioner (or delegate) may only determine an applicant is not a prohibited donor, or make no determination.